davethomasthewendysguy/MTV-Remote-Control/README.md

 	- More songs added (345 total)
 	- Implemented Reset Game button
 	- Implemented a click to reveal info for missed answers

+v0.75 -
+	- Fixed issue with duplicate videos from the same artist appearing in a single game
+	- More songs added (497 total)